Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Maximum Achievable Diversity of BICMB-OFDM

-Because the error path with the worst diversity order dominates the performance, the results of (\ref{eq:pep_diversity}) and (\ref{eq:diversity}) show that the maximum achievable diversity of BICMB-OFDM is directly decided by the $\alpha$-spectra.
-Note that the $\alpha$-spectra are related with the bit interleaver and the trellis structure of the convolutional code, and they can be derived by a similar approach to BICMB in the case of flat fading channels presented in \cite{Park_DA_BICMB}, or by computer search.

-An example is provided here to show the relation between the $\alpha$-spectra and the diversity.
-Consider the parameters $N_t=N_r=S=L=M=2$.
-Assume that the $R_c=1/2$ convolutional code with generator polynomial $(5,7)$ in octal is employed, and the bit interleaver applies simple bit rotation, i.e., the $s$th bit of the $m$th $S$ bits are transmitted through the $s$th subchannels at the $m$th subcarrier at one time instant.
+Because the error paths with the worst diversity order dominate the performance, the results of (\ref{eq:pep_diversity}) and (\ref{eq:diversity}) show that the maximum achievable diversity of BICMB-OFDM is directly decided by the $\alpha$-spectra.
+Note that the $\alpha$-spectra are related with the bit interleaver and the trellis structure of the convolutional code, and they can be derived by a similar approach to BICMB in the case of flat fading MIMO channels presented in \cite{Park_DA_BICMB}, or by computer search.
+An example is provided below to show the relation between the $\alpha$-spectra and the diversity. \\\textbf{Example:} Consider the parameters $N_t=N_r=S=L=M=2$.
+Assume that the $R_c=1/2$ convolutional code with generator polynomial $(5,7)$ in octal is employed, and the bit interleaver applies simple bit rotation, i.e., the $s$th bit in the $m$th group of $S$ bits are transmitted through the $s$th subchannels at the $m$th subcarrier for one time instant.
 In this case, the dominant error path has the $\alpha$-spectrum $\mathbf{A}=[0 \, 1; \, 2 \, 2]$, which implies that $\delta_1=2$ and $\delta_2=1$.
-Hence, $D_1=1$, $D_2=4$.
-Therefore, the maximum achievable diversity order is $D=D_1+D_2=5$.
+Hence, $D_1=1$ and $D_2=4$ in (\ref{eq:pep_diversity}).
+Therefore, the maximum achievable diversity order in (\ref{eq:diversity}) is $D=D_1+D_2=5$.